-The construction of Meas is designed to be secure according to the leaking chip model.
-Therefore, Meas requires an SPA-secure block encryption scheme ENC and an SPA-secure authenticated encryption scheme AE.
-Both ENC and AE have to fulfill the common security properties for (authenticated) encryption schemes.
-Such schemes can, e.g., be instantiated from unprotected cryptographic implementations using leakage-resilient block encryption [44], a leakage-resilient MAC [35], and the generic composition encrypt-then-MAC [6].
-Besides, a random number generator is required for generating the keys.
+The construction of MEAS is designed to be secure according to the leaking chip model.
+Therefore, MEAS requires an SPA-secure block encryption scheme ENCand an SPA-secure authenticated encryption scheme AE.
+Both ENC and AE have to fulfill the common security properties for (authenticated) encryption schemes and must be based on block encryption such as in [56].
+However, Section 7 will detail concrete instances for both ENC and AE.
+Apart from that, any other operations within MEAS, such as loading keys, must be SPA-secure.
+In addition, a secure random number generator is needed for generating keys.

-Figure 2: Meas's tree construction for m=8 data blocks and with an arity of a=2.
+Fig. 2: MEAS's tree construction for m = 8 data blocks and with an arity of a = 2.

-An example of the tree construction proposed for MEAS is depicted in Figure 2.
-For the sake of simplicity, this example as well as the following description assumes the use of a binary tree, i.e., arity a=2.
+An example of the tree construction proposed for MEAS is depicted in Fig. 2.
+For the sake of simplicity, this example as well as the following description assumes the use of a binary tree, i.e., arity a = 2.
 However, instantiating the tree with higher arity is easily possible.